Marinated mushrooms

-Marinated mushrooms are forest or cultivated edible mushrooms preserved in various ways using vinegar and possibly additionally pasteurized; used as a spicy addition to food.
+Marinated mushrooms are forest or cultivated edible mushrooms preserved in various ways using vinegar and possibly additionally pasteurized.

 Marinated mushrooms are a traditional dish in Polish cuisine and are characteristic of other national cuisines as well.

 The marinating process gives the mushrooms a characteristic tangy taste and attractive appearance.
 Marinated mushrooms can be made at home or produced on an industrial scale.

 Preparation according to Polish tradition

 Marinated mushrooms are prepared from fresh mushrooms, which are first cooked and then marinated in a vinegar brine with spices.